LikhithaMG/SimpleCalculator/README.md

 # SimpleCalculator
-It performs basic opertions such as addition,subtraction,multiplication,division between any two numbers.
+It performs basic operations such as addition,subtraction,multiplication,division between any two numbers.